A fresh, simple Mediterranean farro salad tomato and cucumber — perfect for easy lunches or healthy meal plans.

 I mix various things with farro throughout the year to make salads, adding whatever vegetable makes sense; like roasted butternut squash and pumpkin seeds in the fall and one with fresh tomatoes, basil and mozzarella in the summer.

-It wasn’t too much of a stretch to mix together my version of an Israeli salad into some cooked farro.
-As spring edges toward summer, it will be there for you on those lazy days when cooking might fall down on the priority list.
+It wasn’t too much of a stretch to mix together my version of an Israeli salad with some cooked farro.

 israeli farro salad